Code-Institute-Submissions/onAPlateCatering/README.md

 - On the contact page, I checked that the embedded map zoom function works and that when you click view larger map, it opens in a new page on google maps.
 - On the get a quote page, I checked each input to ensure I could enter data and for the drop down list that it works as expected.
 I pressed the submit button to check it acts as expected.
 When I build on my coding skills I would have a message appear when press submit.

+The testing was then conducted on a mobile and the above steps were repeated including testing the toggle of the menu, toogle open and close worked on all pages as expected.

 ### Validation Testing

 The get a quote form was tested for validation